Skip to content

 Kingdom of Sweden

-Blackbird Turdus merula ©Jens Eriksen Website
+Blackbird Turdus merula ©HTO, Public domain, via Wikimedia Commons Website

 Birding Sweden

+Sweden is a very large country with a very small population.
 The roads are good and empty and large distances can be covered easily.
 Visitors will find that the natives are friendly and that language will be no problem as long as you speak basic English; which most Swedes speak extremely well.
-[One drawback, some might find, are the licensing laws.
-These may have been relaxed in recent times but one can still only buy wines and spirits from the State-owned stores.
-Just ask in any town for Systemet, by which name they are generally known, and you are almost sure to get prompt and exact directions!
-Beware, they close around 1.00 pm on Saturdays and do not re-open until Monday morning!]

 The range of habitat varies from Arctic to North European temperate.
 It can be extremely warm in the summer months as the very long days around midsummer can mean many more hours of sunshine than you ever find in the Tropics.
 In the extreme north in the summer there is a period of 24 hours of daylight each day, with the converse of perpetual darkness in the winter.
 That need not be as bad as it sounds as if there is snow on the ground and there is a clear sky, then there can be a particularly beautiful light, which, if you are lucky, might even be enhanced by the sight of the Aurora Borealis.

 The country has huge forests and thousands of lakes, two of which, Vänern and Vättern, are among the largest in Europe.
 Most are located in the southern third of the country between Gothenburg and Stockholm.
-Between Vänern and Vättern, in the province of Västergötland is Hornborgasjön (Lake Hornboga); which is a definite hot-spot for birders Many species can be seen there and in the immediate surroundings, highlights include; Common Cranes, Ospreys, White-tailed Eagles, Thrush Nightingale, and Corncrake.
-Immediately east of Vättern, in Östergötland is Tåkern – another lake of enormouse importance for birds.
+Between Vänern and Vättern, in the province of Västergötland is Hornborgasjön (Lake Hornboga); which is a definite hot-spot for birders.
+Many species can be seen there and in the immediate surroundings, highlights include; Common Cranes, Ospreys, White-tailed Eagles, Thrush Nightingale, and Corncrake.
+Immediately east of Vättern, in Östergötland is Tåkern – another lake of enormous importance for birds.

 The Stockholm archipelago in the Baltic is very large – something over 20,000 islands, many uninhabited but there are regular boats running like bus services all over the area.
 A great variety of sea and land birds can be seen by taking a ferry from Stockholm to Sandhamn or Finnhamn and spending a day or two in the outer archipelago.
 There is good accommodation to be had, but these destinations are popular, so pre-booking is advisable.

-As I remarked above, English speakers will not have problems communicating with the natives in Sweden!
-Below you will find a lot of links to web sites and some of these give you the option to read it in English but most do not.
+English speakers will not have problems communicating with the natives in Sweden!
+Below you will find a lot of links to web sites and some of these give you the option to read it in English, but most do not.
 Do not despair.
-Look out for the words Styrelse, which means management or committee and you should find names and addresses to contact or Kontakt, and often a ready made e-mail form appears.
+Look out for the words Styrelse, which means management or committee and you should find names and addresses to contact or Kontakt, and often an e-mail form appears.
+Don’t hesitate to e-mail in English – you are sure to get a friendly and helpful reaction.

 Top Sites